Russia-Ukraine: What to know as world awaits next moves

 Associated Press

-BRUSSELS (AP) — World leaders waited to see if Russian President Vladimir Putin would cast the die and order troops deeper into Ukraine.
+BRUSSELS (AP) — World leaders on Wednesday waited to see if Russian President Vladimir Putin would cast the die and order troops deeper into Ukraine.
+At the same time, they worked to maintain a united stance and vowed to impose tougher sanctions in the event of a full-fledged invasion.

-With Russian lawmakers having authorized Putin to use military force outside the country and Ukraine surrounded on three sides by more than 150,000 troops, the rumble of tanks did not appear far off Wednesday.
+With Russian lawmakers having authorized Putin to use military force outside the country and Ukraine surrounded on three sides by more than 150,000 troops, the rumble of tanks did not appear far off.

 Here are the things to know about the conflict over Ukraine and the security crisis in Eastern Europe:

-Russia marked Defender of the Fatherland Day, a holiday high in national symbolism.
+Russia began evacuating its embassy in Kyiv and marked Defender of the Fatherland Day, a holiday high in national symbolism.
 On the edge of Moscow’s Red Square, soldiers put red carnations on the Tomb of the Unknown Soldier while Putin honored the memory of the ones who died in past wars.

 Putin whipped up Russian nationalism on Monday with a fiery speech indicating that Ukraine historically had no cause for being.
 He said during Wednesday’s commemoration that Russia would continue to strengthen and modernize its army and navy, “striving to increase their effectiveness, so they are fitted out with the most cutting-edge equipment.”

-The head of the rebel government in Donetsk, one of the separatist held areas of eastern Ukraine known as Donbas, issued a statement marking the Russian holiday and celebrating Putin’s decision to recognize the region’s independence.
+The head of the rebel government in Donetsk, one of the separatist held areas of eastern Ukraine known as Donbas, marked the Russian holiday and celebrated Putin’s decision to recognize the region’s independence.

 “Our state has been in a state of war for almost eight years, which is being waged in all directions: military, informational, ideological, economic,” Denis Pushilin said.